igeorge0902/Gateway/dalogin/README.md

 Notes on Windows:
 ----
 There are several solutions for Windows to use GlassFish or TomCat instance behind the IIS (Please note the how-to may differ based on the version of Windows.
 The links I supplied worked for me on Windows 10).
-- The Apache Tomcat Connectors to IIS: https://tomcat.apache.org/connectors-doc/webserver_howto/iis.html
+- The Apache Tomcat Connectors to IIS: [ISAPI redirector for Micrsoft IIS HowTo](https://tomcat.apache.org/connectors-doc/webserver_howto/iis.html)
-- Integrate Glassfish with IIS: https://jstoup.wordpress.com/2012/04/25/how-to-integrate-glassfish-with-iis/
+- Integrate Glassfish with IIS: [How to Integrate Glassfish with IIS](https://jstoup.wordpress.com/2012/04/25/how-to-integrate-glassfish-with-iis/)
 - NHibernate is available as an object-relational mapping (ORM) solution for the Microsoft .NET platform.

 Notes on GlassFish